pawan43563/raw_quiz/README.md

 # Preview
-   If you want to see how projects looks like and like to have a preview of it than i have provided Screenshots in the Screenshots Folder.
+   If you want to see how projects looks like and like to have a preview of it than i have provided some Screenshots in the Screenshots Folder.

 # 1.Installations